 What are the health benefits of a vegan diet?

-- A plant based diet which is high in vegetable fiber has been shown to help prevent chronic disease (3).
+- A plant-based diet which is high in vegetable fibre has been shown to help prevent chronic disease (3).
 Undigested fiber improves bulking and satiety, short chain fatty acid production and reduces glycaemic responses (4).
 Fibre can dilute possible carcinogens in faeces and increase their elimination speed, reducing exposure time and protecting against bowel cancer.
 Viscous fibre in starchy vegetables, and b- glutan in oats, barley, and whole grains, can contribute to lower cholesterol and therefore reduced rates of cardiovascular disease (CDV) (4).

 - Saturated fats found mainly in animal products have been linked to CDV and associated risk factors, such as obesity and high cholesterol.
 Research in this area, however, is controversial, and there is evidence to show that saturated fat can contribute to a healthy diet (5).